About Yoga & Jo

 What is yoga, and why is it so popular?

-Yoga is a series of stretches and poses that you practice alongside breathing techniques.
-It offers all the benefits of exercise plus much more.
+Yoga is a 5,000-year-old discipline originating in India.
+A series of movements and poses that you practice alongside breathing techniques, yoga offers all the benefits of other exercise plus much more.

 Ghanjis, Rishikesh, India